MOCAS: A Multimodal Dataset for Objective Cognitive Workload Assessment on Simultaneous Tasks: Introduction

 To fill the above-mentioned gaps, we constructed the \textbf{M}ultimodal Dataset for \textbf{O}bjective \textbf{C}ognitive Workload \textbf{A}ssessment on \textbf{S}imultaneous Tasks (MOCAS).
-The data in MOCAS is based upon 21 human subjects participating in a simultaneous closed-circuit television (CCTV) monitoring task and consists of physiological data collected from two wearable sensors, behavioral data obtained from a camera, subjective CWL annotations via the Instantaneous Self-Assessment (ISA) \cite{jordan1992instantaneous} and NASA-TLX, subjective emotion annotations via the Self-Assessment Manikin (SAM) \cite{bradley1994measuring}, personal trait background surveyed from the Big Five Factor personality questionnaire \cite{jackson2002six}, and raw screen video recordings.
+To better mimic real-world scenarios, we designed and utilized a simultaneous closed-circuit television (CCTV) monitoring task to elicit target cognitive load, where participants interact with a physical multi-robot system in real-time and may face potential realistic dynamics and latency caused by the robotic system.
+The data in MOCAS is based upon 21 human subjects and consists of physiological data collected from two wearable sensors, behavioral data obtained from a camera, subjective CWL annotations via the Instantaneous Self-Assessment (ISA) \cite{jordan1992instantaneous} and NASA-TLX, subjective emotion annotations via the Self-Assessment Manikin (SAM) \cite{bradley1994measuring}, personal trait background surveyed from the Big Five Factor personality questionnaire \cite{jackson2002six}, and raw screen video recordings.
 MOCAS represents a useful addition to current research in the field of multimodal fusion CWL assessment: to our best knowledge, MOCAS is the first open-access dataset to obtain both physiological and behavioral data along with both CWL and emotion annotations including the personal traits and background of subjects.
-All data was collected from off-the-shelf and user-friendly sensors; accordingly, an assessment model built or trained or trained from our dataset can be applied to everyday applications with ease and efficiency.
+All data was collected from off-the-shelf and user-friendly sensors; accordingly, an assessment model built from our dataset can be applied to everyday applications with ease and efficiency.